 Giving into his pride, Valmont breaks off his relationship with Madame de Tourvel, knowing it will destroy her.
 In an emotional rage he returns to the Marquise to demand his reward and discovers Danceny is her new lover.
 Valmont convinces Danceny to return to his true love Cécile but still, an outraged Marquise refuses to give Valmont the reward she promised and instead declares war upon him.

-The Marquise reveals Valmont and Cécile’s relationship to Danceny who, in a fit of rage, challenges Valmont to a duel.
+The Marquise reveals to Danceny what Valmont has done to Cécile.
+In a fit of rage, Danceny challenges Valmont to a duel.
 Emotionally tired and in realisation of the evils of his life, Valmont allows himself to be killed but, before dying, gives Danceny the Marquise’s correspondence.